-During 2022, IHI JU will start to build a pipeline of ideas from a range of sources and stakeholders in the health community, including industry partners and potential contributing partners.
 The newly initiated Science and Innovation Panel (SIP), which comprises experts from the scientific community, various stakeholder groups, and sectors, will review the ideas and determine how well they fit IHI JU's objectives and the SRIA and if they are suitable starting points for future topics of calls for proposals to be launched later on in 2022 (and beyond).

-The activities funded by IHI JU will be designed taking in consideration synergies with other health-oriented initiatives, initially with partnerships to be created in Cluster 1 of Horizon Europe, complementing the actions of the EU4Health19 programme and HERA20 and upstream of the upcoming European partnership on transforming healthcare systems21, wherever relevant.
-It is also expected that IHI JU activities will contribute to the Union priorities for health research and innovation, such as the Pharmaceutical Strategy22, Europe's Beating Cancer Plan23, and Digital policies including the European Health Data Space24.
+The activities funded by IHI JU will be designed taking in consideration synergies with other health-oriented initiatives, initially with partnerships to be created in Cluster 1 of Horizon Europe, complementing the actions of the EU4Health20 programme and HERA21 and upstream of the upcoming European partnership on transforming health and care systems22, wherever relevant.
+It is also expected that IHI JU activities will